na-na-hi/renget/archive/chrprompt2.md

 >Booker: The overworld is safe for the most part, but it's common for me and Sneasel to put ourselves in danger, because we do a lot of missions that involve combat.
 It’s stressful, to be honest, but... not as scary as it could be.
 I trust her to fight well and keep both of us safe, and I do my best to help out too.

->Lliam: From where I'm at, no matter where.
+>Lliam: From where I'm at, I can die at any second, no matter where.
 But right now, here in Capim Town, I can act leisurely even when there's an obvious threat in the guild.
 At least I prefer this over the things back home.
 It's like I toggled lunatic mode into easy mode difficulty~.

 Before joining this clover guild thing, do you have a completely different pokemon in mind than the one you're currently using, if so, then why?
 For example, you were planning to be this Pokemon but it's kinda overrated/legendary/too strong and decided against it or some other member got to use it before you came, and etc.